Coronavirus symptoms: what are they and should I call the doctor?

 China’s national health commission confirmed human-to-human transmission in January.

-There have been over 30,000 deaths globally.
+There have been over 37,800 deaths globally.
 Just over 3,000 of those deaths have occurred in mainland China, where the coronavirus was first recorded in the city of Wuhan.
-Italy has been hardest hit, though, with over 10,000 fatalities, and Spain has seen more than 5,900 deaths.
-The US now has more confirmed cases than any other country.
+Italy has been hardest hit, though, with over 11,500 fatalities, and Spain has seen more than 7,700 deaths.
+The US now has more confirmed cases than any other country – over 160,000.
 Many of those who have died had underlying health conditions, which the coronavirus complicated.

 Why is this worse than normal influenza, and how worried are the experts?